azfarkhoja305/Handwritten-RNNs/readme.md

 # Implementation of Generating Sequences With Recurrent Neural Networks by Alex Graves

- * Change local path in  Conditional.ipynb, Unconditional.ipynb and dummy.py if running locally.
+ * Change local path in  Conditional.ipynb, Unconditional.ipynb, results.ipynb and dummy.py if running locally.
    Currently set for Google Colab

 ## Handwriting generation!